 4. Indicates a prerequisite class to be completed before enrolling for upper-division classes.

 5. A required Major course that also fulfills a Core Curriculum requirement.
 Semester credit hours are counted in Core Curriculum.

-8. JSOM freshmen are required to take BCOM 1300.
-Transfer students and students new to JSOM are required to take BCOM 3300.
+9. JSOM first-time-in-college freshmen are required to take BCOM 1300 in their first semester.
+Transfer students and students new to JSOM are required to take BCOM 3300 in their first semester.